e22m4u/js-repository/README-en.md

       type: RelationType.HAS_ONE, // target model references current
       model: 'license', // target model name
       polymorphic: true, // current model name is in discriminator
-      foreignKey: 'ownerId', // property in target for current's id
+      foreignKey: 'ownerId', // property in target for current's identifier
       discriminator: 'ownerType', // property in target for current's name },
   },